Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Before getting into the alternatives, it’s worth being clear about where V4 wins, because the right alternative depends on whether you’re trying to match V4’s strengths or step away from them.

-- Format range.
-V4 Tundra in particular spans plank, herringbone, chevron and XL herringbone in the same colour palette.
+• Format range.
+V4 Tundra in particular spans plank, herringbone and chevron in the same colour palette across four matched colours (Smoked Oak, Seashell, Misty Grey, Thermo Oak).
 Few brands offer this much within-collection format flexibility.
+See our V4 Tundra collection guide for the format-by-format breakdown.

-- Coordinated plank-and-herringbone pairs.
-V4 Deco and V4 Urban Nature both offer matching plank and herringbone formats with identical colours, which is unusual at this price point.
+• Coordinated plank-and-herringbone pairs.
+V4 Deco offers matching plank and herringbone formats in identical colours (19 designs including two Black Walnut) which is unusual at this price point.
+See our V4 Deco collection guide and the V4 herringbone flooring hub.

-- Engineering for UFH.
+• Engineering for UFH.
 V4 Tundra’s birch ply core gives it stronger dimensional stability under thermal cycling than a standard multi-ply construction.
+Full UFH context in our engineered wood + underfloor heating guide.

 If those are the things you most want, V4 is hard to beat.
 Browse the full V4 range here.
 If one or more of those isn’t your priority, the alternatives below may suit better.